 Things to do

 - The American Indian Village at Patuxent River Park is a replication of an Early American Indian Eastern Woodland Village.
-The different building and village exhibits give visitors a visual opportunity to explore the history of the Indigenous people of Prince George’s County, Maryland.
+The different buildings and village exhibits give visitors a visual opportunity to explore the history of Prince George’s County, Maryland.

 - The Patuxent Water Trail is a self-guided paddling trail designed for kayaking and canoeing enthusiasts.
 It allows paddlers to explore the Patuxent River and experience its beauty, camp along its banks and visit its numerous parks, historic sites, sanctuaries, and refuges.